Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Introduction

 \subsection{Why study Tokamak-plasmas?}

 When heated to fusion temperatures, the electrons in atoms disassociate, resulting in a fluid of nuclei and electrons known as a plasma.
-Unlike electrically neutral atoms, a plasma is electrically conductive, and can, therefore, be manipulated by electrical or magnetic fields.
+Unlike electrically neutral atoms, a plasma is electrically conductive, and can, therefore, be manipulated by electric and/or magnetic fields.
 Magnetic confinement fusion devices exploit the fact that charged particles in a magnetic field experience a Lorentz force and follow helical paths along the field lines.
 A Tokamak is a device which uses a powerful magnetic field to confine plasma in the shape of a torus (see Fig.~\ref{fig_tokamak}).

 In Tokamak-plasma, collisions tend to bring the system towards the local equilibrium while free flow and magnetic field in a curved configuration tend to push the system far from equilibrium.
 The final result is that plasma is far from equilibrium.
-Hence, {\it magnetically confined plasmas in fusion devices are typical examples of systems out of Onsager's region}.
-Since, the transport coefficients of Tokamak-plasmas are purely symmetric (i.e., $\tau_{\mu\nu}=\tau_{\nu\mu}$) \cite{balescu2}, in the sequel we shall set $f_{\mu\nu}=0$ so, $\tau_{\mu\nu}=g_{\mu\nu}$.
+More specifically, {\it magnetically confined plasmas in fusion devices are typical examples of systems out of Onsager's region}.
+Since, the transport coefficients of Tokamak-plasmas are purely symmetric (i.e., $\tau_{\mu\nu}=\tau_{\nu\mu}$) \cite{balescu2}, in the sequel we shall set $f_{\mu\nu}=0$ so, $\tau_{\mu\nu}(X)=g_{\mu\nu}(X)$, and near equilibrium $\tau_{0\mu\nu}=L_{\mu\nu}$.